eBay/modanet/README.md

 </p></details><p></p>

 **ModaNet** is a street fashion images dataset consisting of annotations related to RGB images.
 ModaNet provides multiple polygon annotations for each image.
+This dataset is described in a technical paper `ModaNet: A Large-Scale Street Fashion Dataset with Polygon Annotations`[PDF](https://arxiv.org/pdf/1807.01394.pdf).
 Each polygon is associated with a label from 13 meta fashion categories.
 The annotations are based on images in the [PaperDoll image set](https://github.com/kyamagu/paperdoll/tree/master/data/chictopia), which has only a few hundred images annotated by the superpixel-based tool.
 The contribution of ModaNet is to provide new and extra **polygon** annotations for the images.